-This unit is quite large and a chemist often expresses density in g cm-3, where mass is expressed in gram and volume is expressed in cm3.
-Density of a substance tells us about how closely its particles are packed.
-If density is more, it means particles are more closely packed.
+This unit is quite large and a chemist often expresses density in g cm-3, where mass is expressed in gram and volume is expressed in cm.
+Density of a substance tells us about how

 1.3.7 Temperature

 There are three common scales to measure temperature - °C (degree celsius), °F (degree fahrenheit) and K (kelvin).
 Here, K is the SI unit.
 The thermometers based on these scales are shown in Fig. 1.8.
 Generally, the thermometer with celsius scale are calibrated from 0° to 100°, where these two temperatures are the freezing point and the boiling point of water, respectively.
 The fahrenheit scale is represented between 32° to 212°.